themanyone/whisper_dictation/README.md

 ## Provider configuration

 The config file, `~/.config/whisper_dictation/config.json` stores available LLM backends and their API keys, embeddings endpoint, etc. You can edit `~/.config/whisper_dictation/config.json` or delete it and be prompted for new configurations.
-Switch providers anyt time by saying **"Switch provider"** — you'll be prompted to select one by number, then pick a model from that provider.
+Switch providers any time by saying **"Switch provider"** — you'll be prompted to select one by number, then pick a model from that provider.
 You can also say, **"Switch model"**.
 This will modify your config.json for you.

 Override the active provider with environment: `export PROVIDER=OpenAI`.